-Founded in the fifteenth century, St Andrews is Scotland’s first university and the third oldest in the English speaking world.
+Founded in the early 15th century, St Andrews is Scotland’s first university and the third oldest in the English speaking world.

-Teaching began in the community of St Andrews in 1410 and the University was formally constituted by the issue of Papal Bull in 1413.
+Teaching began in the community of St Andrews in 1410 and the University was formally constituted by the issue of a papal bull in 1413.

 What makes the University of St Andrews special?